GrUSP/workingprogress.phpday.it/source/welcome/where/index.md

 ---
-title: venue
+title: where
 date: 2020-04-15 13:27:00
-layout: venue
+layout: where
-path: welcome/venue
+path: welcome/where
-permalink: welcome/venue
+permalink: welcome/where
 # Used to generate breadcrumbs
 parent: welcome
 ---